Marek Siemek

 Marek Jan Siemek (November 27, 1942 – May 30, 2011) was a Polish philosopher and historian of German transcendental philosophy (German idealism).
 He was a professor at the Institute of Philosophy of the University of Warsaw and the director of its Department of Social Philosophy.

 Marek Siemek was a disciple of Bronisław Baczko, one of the main representatives of the Warsaw School of the History of Ideas.
-In his early works Siemek interprets marxism as a form of transcendental philosophy.
-In his later works ha abandons Marxism for hegelianism interpreted as transcendental social philosophy.
+In his early works Siemek interprets Marxism as a form of transcendental philosophy.
+In his later works he abandons Marxism for Hegelianism interpreted as transcendental social philosophy.

 From 1986 member of International Advisory Committee of The Internationale Hegel-Gesellschaft.
 Fellow of Collegium Invisibile.
 On 10 February 2006 he received doctorate honoris causa of the University of Bonn.

 Marek Siemek had one son, currently residing in the United States.